Make spices and pantry goods feel premium.

 Ordering path

-Follow the next decisions in order: market, format, material, planning tool, risk check, and quote.
+Follow the next decisions in order: market, format, material, planning tool, risk check, and pricing request.

 Quote details